pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

 ### Introduction

-In this tutorial, you will learn how to generate Swagger documentation for a REST service.
+In this tutorial, you will learn how to generate Swagger documentation for a REST controller.
 We will see three different cases.
-The first is a common REST service, which is documented via a YAML file containing a description of its methods.
-The second is a commandable REST service, which has a defined set of commands that is used to define the Swagger document.
+The first is a common REST controller, which is documented via a YAML file containing a description of its methods.
+The second is a commandable REST controller, which has a defined set of commands that is used to define the Swagger document.
 Finally, the last case considers a commandable REST component with a command set and a Swagger UI defined by a YAML file.

 ### Swagger document generation

-Pip.Services offers two types of REST services, which are defined by two different classes.
-The first is an ordinary REST service and is defined by the RestService component.
-The second is a REST service that contains a set of predefined commands (or methods) that can be called from other services and is defined by the CommandableHttpService class.
+Pip.Services offers two types of REST controllers, which are defined by two different classes.
+The first is an ordinary REST controller and is defined by the RestController component.
+The second is a REST controller that contains a set of predefined commands (or methods) that can be called from other controllers and is defined by the CommandableHttpController class.

-As such, they represent two different approaches when it comes to Swagger documentation: A REST service needs a YAML file that describes its UI in order to generate its documentation, whereas a commandable service allows for automatic generation via a description of the command set or via a YAML file if the path to it is included in the configuration file.
+As such, they represent two different approaches when it comes to Swagger documentation: A REST controller needs a YAML file that describes its UI in order to generate its documentation, whereas a commandable controller allows for automatic generation via a description of the command set or via a YAML file if the path to it is included in the configuration file.
 Moreover, it should be noted that an automatically-generated description always considers an HTTP method as POST.

 To explain these cases, we will create an app that given a name returns the phrase "Hello {name}" by calling a method named greeting.
 In this app, we will include the necessary elements to create a Swagger UI that documents this method.
 The following sections teach the steps to achieve this goal.